Sethunathasarma Krishnaswami: Biography

 Krishnaswami, born on 21 May 1945 in Thiruvananthapuram, in the south Indian state of Kerala, did his graduate studies in science at the University College, Thiruvananthapuram of the University of Kerala and on completion of the degree in 1963, he joined Bhabha Atomic Research Centre Training School for a short term training.
 Subsequently, he joined the geophysics group of Tata Institute of Fundamental Research as a research associate in 1964 where he stayed till 1972.
 Simultaneously, he enrolled in Bombay University and secured a PhD in 1974, working under the guidance of Devendra Lal.
 His post-doctoral researches were at Scripps Institution of Oceanography with Harmon Craig and at the laboratory of K. K. Turekian of Yale University.
 By this time, he had already moved to Physical Research Laboratory (PRL), Ahmedabad in 1973 and on returning to India, he spent the rest of his career there, superannuating from service in 2005.
 He held various positions during his tenure at PRL such as that of a dean from 1987 to 1993 and acting director during 2004–05 and continued his association with the laboratory post-retirement as an Indian National Science Academy scientist and honorary professor.
-He also served as a visiting scientist at Scripps Institute of Oceanography (1971–72) and as a visiting faculty at the Department of Geology and Geophysics of Yale University for two stints during 1976–77 and 1986–87.
+He also served as a visiting scientist at Scripps Institute of Oceanography (1971–72) and as a visiting faculty at the Department of Geology and Geophysics of Yale University for three stints during 1976–77, 1979-1982 and 1986–87.

 Krishnaswami died on 20 July 2015 at the age of 70, survived by his wife, son and daughter.